docutils/docutils/docutils/docs/ref/doctree.rst

 ===========

-The <reference> element represents a cross reference to another element of the document or to an external source.
+The <reference> element represents a cross reference to another element of the document or to an external ressource.

 :Category:   `Simple Body Elements`_, `Inline Elements`_
 :Analogues:  The <reference> element is analogous to the DocBook_ <link>